 Henyep, a company whose roots stretch back to Hong Kong gold and silver dealers in the 1970s, launched its HY Trader Internet trading platform in the UK in 1999.
 Nowadays, the company operates under the HYCM brand and accepts clients from a wide range of countries.
 It also allows investors to trade CFDs on 300 instruments through the MetaTrader 4 and 5 platforms.

-Our research shows a marked acceleration from 2005 onwards, with FP Markets, AvaTrade, FxPro, eToro and Plus500 launching in quick succession.
+Research from TrustedBrokers.com shows a marked acceleration from 2005 onwards, with FP Markets, AvaTrade, FxPro and others launching in quick succession.
 These companies remain leading players to this day.
-As of June 2021, eToro had 2 million funded accounts for 23.2 million registered users, according to a SEC filing.
-For comparison, Israel-headquartered Plus500 had 216,928 active customers for 23 million registered accounts as at June 30th 2022, according to a press release.
+As of June 2021, eToro had 2 million funded accounts for 23.2 million registered users, according to a SEC filing(9).

 In the early days of retail Forex trading, brokers designed their trading platforms in-house, from the ground-up.
 This was, and remains to this day a complicated and expensive endeavour.
 Some like eToro, have designed their platform in-house, in an attempt to gain an edge over the competition by offering social trading capabilities.
 However, most brokers nowadays support the MetaTrader platform, and to a lesser extent, cTrader and TradingView.